bloxstreet/support/guides/admin-guide.md

 1. TOC
 {:toc}

-TSA is BloxStreet's administrative system and anti-exploit.
-Custom developed by axcracy and TheCakeChicken.
-TSA takes the form of a Discord bot, Roblox module and administrative web panel.
-Those with TSA permissions can utilise these to perform their duties.
+TSA is BloxStreet's administrative system and anti-exploit, custom developed by axcracy and TheCakeChicken.
+TSA takes the form of a Discord bot, Roblox module, and administrative web panel.
+Those with TSA permissions can utilize these to perform their duties.

 ### Commands
 {: .text-red-300 }